torvalds/linux/Documentation/firmware-guide/acpi/method-tracing.rst

   during method/opcode execution of "trace_method_name" will be logged only once.

-Note that, the difference between the "enable" and other feature enabling options are:
+Analte that, the difference between the "enable" and other feature enabling options are:

 1. When "enable" is specified, since